lfenzo/ml-solar-sao-paulo/README.md

     </tr>
 </table>

-In order to assess the precidtion produced by the generalization model a variation of Inverse Distance Weighting was introduced taking into account not only the distance from the reference prediction sites the predicted site but also the errors of the estimators which produced the predictions to be interpolated.
+In order to assess the predictions produced by the generalization model a variation of Inverse Distance Weighting was introduced taking into account not only the distance from the reference prediction sites the predicted site but also the errors of the estimators which produced the predictions to be interpolated.
 The predictions of both site-specific models and the generalization model were also compared to the CPRG hourly radiation prediction empirical model in terms of performance of the predictions.

 ## Approach

 The data collected are preprocessed on a per station configuration.
-Among the employed prepocessing procedures this preprocessing pipeline features the automated download of all data used during training of the models and an imputation method to artificially reconstruct part of the missing data in the obtained datasets.
+Among the employed procedures this preprocessing pipeline features the automated download of all data used during training of the models and an imputation method to artificially reconstruct part of the missing data in the obtained datasets.

 The data pipeline is composed of the following procedures: